JadinHeaston/sync-application/config.md

 ## --export-config-to-command <PATH_TO_CONFIG_FILE>
 This will convert your configuration to a command that can be run.
 Note: The resulting command might need some tweaking, especially in regards to file path formatting.
+## --list-config <PATH_TO_CONFIG_FILE>
+Lists all configurations present in the provided configuration file.
+A configuration name can be provided with this to output the configuration requested.
 ## --use-config <PATH_TO_CONFIG_FILE>
 As stated, it will use a configuration from the file.